Hofls/useful-info/cookbooks/psychology/etc.md

 * `Mnemonic` - technique that helps information retention (e.g. imagine a scene)
 * `JIT learning` (Just-in-time) - learn a new concept only if there is a need to use it.
 No need?
 No learning.
     * It's opposite of school/university, where you learn a lot of stuff, without using it to solve real problems
-* `Win-win` - a mutually beneficial outcome.
-It's often necessary to achieve compromise, put both parties on board and prevent resentment
-* `Zero-sum game` - sum of all players points is zero (meaning one player gain is another player loss)
 * `High cognitive load` - high required amount of mental effort / mental resources
 * `Coping` - strategies used to reduce unpleasant emotions/stress
     * Emotion-focused strategies: